makrai/notes/futrell-2501-linguists-stopped-worrying.md

     model architecture, with
     the hard limits of model expressivity playing a relatively minor role.
 * “explanation by constrained description” no longer seems so explanatory, at
-  * Language learning and language universals may well be better captured by a highly flexible, less constrained formalism for linguistic repr—one which
+  * Language learning and lang universals may well be better captured by a highly flexible, less constrained formalism for linguistic repr—one which
-  * repr on its own could capture non-linguistic patterns as well as natural linguistic ones— paired with a soft, quantitative simplicity metric that captures learning dynamics or functional pressures on language.
+  * repr on its own could capture non-linguistic patterns as well as natural linguistic ones— paired with a soft, quantitative simplicity metric that captures learning dynamics or functional pressures on lang.
 * Learning models with explicit simplicity biases exemplify this approach (eg, Hsu+ 2011; Perfors+ 2013; Rasin+ 2021; Lan+ 2022)
-* This is not to say that inductive biases are no longer important in linguistics and language learning, humans and neural networks is not
+* This is not to say that inductive biases are no longer important in ling and lang learning, humans and neural networks is not
   * see Section 4.4.
-Far from demoting inductive bias as a concern, language
+Far from demoting inductive bias as a concern, lang
   * LMs open up the range of (possibly innate) inductive biases look for in humans.
 The main point for linguistic theory is not to demote
   * a broader landscape of approaches and hypotheses